Ebike Oracle

 Tier Price What you get Catalog example

 Good news for 2026: prices have fallen.
 A safe, UL-certified commuter now starts under $500, and the $800–$1,300 band gets you everything most riders need.
-See how to choose an e-bike for matching the spec to your use.
+See what an e-bike actually costs for the full price-by-price breakdown from 64 live bikes, and how to choose an e-bike for matching the spec to your use.

 This is where e-bikes win decisively.
 Annual ownership cost, broken down: